The Self-Directed IRA LLC Maximum Contribution

 If you participate in an employer-sponsored retirement plan, such as a 401(k) or SIMPLE IRA plan, you can still make Self-Directed IRA contributions.
 However, if your employment retirement plan sponsors both you and your spouse, and your income exceeds certain levels, you may not be able to deduct the full contribution.

 Did You Know?

-The Self-Directed IRA structure allows for an investor to use his or her retirement funds to make real estate and other alternative investments without tax.
-But not all Self-Directed IRAs are the same!
+The Self-Directed IRA structure allows for an investor to use retirement funds to make real estate and other alternative investments without tax.
+But, not all Self-Directed IRAs are the same!
 There’s a big difference between custodian controlled and checkbook control IRAs, and you need to learn about both to decide what works best for you – contact us today to learn more.